1carew1/simple-route-mongo/README.md

-Note port should be 8090 but this should also line up with the Docker files if you plan to run this with Docker.
+Note the port, this should match the one in the Docker files if you plan to run this with Docker.
 Also note  mongoDb: 'mongodb://mongo:27017/simple_route'.
 If planning on running locally and not via Docker this should be changed to  mongoDb: 'mongodb://DATABASE_SERVER_NAME:27017/DATABASE_NAME'.

 I have left the public folder with my compiled version of Simple Route, however if you would like to edit the Frontend and recompile you will need to set up the simpleRoute part of the project as in : https://github.com/1carew1/simple-route#installation-requirements, however you may ignore the Firebase Part.
-You will need to however add another file to the config folder of the simpleRoute folder.
+However, you will need to add another file to the config folder of the simpleRoute folder.
 This file is called backendConfig.json and should look like :

 {